MicrosoftLearning/MS-4022-Extend-Microsoft-365-Copilot-in-Copilot-Studio/Instructions/Labs/03-Connector-actions/01-create-connector-action.md

 ---
 lab:
-    title: 'Create a connector action'
+    title: '3.1 Create a connector action'
 ---

 # Create a connector action